 Effective April 10, 2020, the City of Pensacola Housing Department adopted some of the permitted waivers to keep the Section 8 HCV program operational to the extent practicable.
-These waivers remained in effect until December 31, 2021, unless HUD extendeds their permitted usage beyond that date.
+These waivers remained in effect until December 31, 2021.
 In a few cases, Pensacola received permission to continue to utilize waivers through December 31, 2022 from the HUD Jacksonville field office through a request process known as the expedited waiver process.